logo

 CachedInputlink | top

-When HTTP Forms are base64 encoded, FieldStorageParser use readline on request input file.
-This is not so optimal.
-So there is CachedInput class, which is returned as wrapper around wsgi.input file.
+When HTTP forms are base64 encoded, FieldStorageParser uses readline on the request input file.
+This is not optimal.
+CachedInput is a class that serves as a wrapper around the wsgi.input file to address this.

 Application.auto_argslink | top

-If auto_args is set to True, which is default, Request object parse input arguments from request uri at initialisation.
-There will be Request.args property, which is instance of Args class.
-If you want to off this functionality, set this property to False.
-If argument parsing is disabled, Request.args will be instance of EmptyForm with same interface and no data.
+If auto_args is set to True (which is the default), the Request object parses input arguments from the request URI at initialization.
+There will be a Request.args property, which is an instance of the Args class.
+If you want to disable this functionality, set this property to False.
+If argument parsing is disabled, Request.args will be an instance of EmptyForm with the same interface and no data.

 Application.auto_formlink | top

-If auto_form is set to True, which is default, Request object parse input arguments from request body at initialisation when request type is POST, PUT or PATCH.
-There will be Request.form property which is instance of FieldStorage class.
-If you want to off this functionality, set this property to False.
-If form parsing is disabled, or JSON is detected, Request.form will be instance of EmptyForm with same interface and no data.
+If auto_form is set to True (which is the default), the Request object parses input arguments from the request body at initialization when the request type is POST, PUT or PATCH.
+There will be a Request.form property which is an instance of the FieldStorage class.
+If you want to disable this functionality, set this property to False.
+If form parsing is disabled, or JSON is detected, Request.form will be an instance of EmptyForm with the same interface and no data.

 Application.form_mime_typeslink | top

-List of mime types, which is parsed as input form by FieldStorageParser class.
-If input request does not have set one of these mime types, that form will not be parsed.
+List of MIME types, which is parsed as an input form by the FieldStorageParser class.
+If the input request does not have one of these MIME types set, that form will not be parsed.

 Application.file_callbacklink | top

-Class or function, which is used to store file from form.
+A class or function that is used to store a file from the form.
 See own file callback for more details.

 Application.auto_jsonlink | top

-If it is True, which is default, method is POST, PUT or PATCH and request mime type is json, than Request object do automatic parsing request body to Request.json dict property.
-If is disabled, or if form is detected, then EmptyForm instance is set.
+If it is True (which is the default), the method is POST, PUT or PATCH and the request mime type is JSON, then the Request object automatically parses the request body to the Request.json dict property.
+If it is disabled, or if a form is detected, then an EmptyForm instance is set.

 Application.json_mime_typeslink | top

-List of mime types, which is paresed as json by json.loads function.
-If input request does not have set one of these mime types, that Request.json was not parsed.
+List of MIME types, which is parsed as JSON by the json.loads function.
+If the input request does not have one of these MIME types set, then Request.json will not be parsed.

 Application.keep_blank_valueslink | top

-This property is set for input parameters to automatically calling Args and FieldStorageParser classes, when auto_args resp. auto_form is set.
-By default this property is set to 0.
-If it set to 1, blank values should be interpret as empty strings.
+This property is passed to the Args and FieldStorageParser classes when auto_args and auto_form are set, respectively.
+By default, this property is set to 0.
+If it is set to 1, blank values will be interpreted as empty strings.

 Application.strict_parsinglink | top

-This property is set for input parameter to automatically calling Args and FieldStorageParser classes.
-When auto_args resp. auto_form is set.
-By default this variable is set to 0.
-If is set to 1, ValueError exception could raise on parsing error.
-I'm sure, that you never want to set this variable to 1.
-If so, use it in your own parsing.
+This property is passed to the Args and FieldStorageParser classes when auto_args and auto_form are set, respectively.
+By default, this variable is set to 0.
+If it is set to 1, a ValueError exception may be raised on a parsing error.
+You will almost certainly never want to set this variable to 1; if you do, use it in your own parsing.

 app.auto_form = False